stefsch/java-app-service-demo/README.md

             - Cool down (minutes) --> 2
         - __TODO__: Memory instructions

-1. Configure the Maven POM.xml

-    - Add the name of your App Service instance and the resource group to the pom.xml
+1. Add the name of your App Service instance and the resource group to the pom.xml

 1. Export environment variables for your document DB
     - Enter your Cosmos DB URI, name, and primary master key in `set-env-vars.sh`
     - Execute the script
         - Powershell: